GaloisInc/ivorylang-org/pages/software/flight-future.md

 Informally and roughly, here are our plans for the future:

-We'll eventually use ivory-bsp-stm32f4 to replace all hardware support.
-This means eliminating hwf4, the AP\_HAL and other APM project code under the hood.
+We will eventually use ivory-bsp-stm32f4, our pure Ivory driver suite, to replace all hardware support.
+That work will allow us to eliminate the untrusted hwf4, the AP\_HAL and APM provided gyro, accel, magnetometer, and barometer drivers.

-We may have to make this change in stages since the APM project project provides some important algorithms.
-But eventually we'll have to either come up with our own sensor fusion and motor mixing, or port the AP\_AHRS and AP\_Motor algorithms to Ivory.

-We'll expand the MAVLink implementation:

-* to support parameters, which will be integrated with Ivory/Tower.
-(There is a C/Ivory implementation right now but Pat let it bit rot.)
-* to support flying via a game pad on your PC so you don't need the RC transmitter anymore.

-Additionally, encryption for MAVLink and a better packet mode for 3DR Radios is in the pipes.
+We will also reimplement both the APM project's calibration, sensor fusion and inertial navigation algorithms in Ivory.

-We'll expand the flight code with more features:
+We'll expand the flight code with more features for autonomous flight:

-* Altitude hold: barometer, sonar
-* Position hold (loiter): GPS, PX4FLOW
+* Position hold (loiter) using GPS & PX4FLOW sensors.
-* Navigation: we still need to design some sort of waypoint and path planning system
+* Navigation: design and implement a waypoint and path planning system

-More info to come soon.
+We will expand the capabilities of Tower to support more operating systems, including POSIX threading and messaging primitives.

+We will improve open-source tools for model checking Ivory programs, and expand the SMACCMPilot test suite.

+We will add a networking layer to Tower, which will generate appropriate code to distribute tasks between different processors & systems, and manage inter-processor communication on the CAN bus.